emmahewson/mp2_travel_quiz/README.md

 ### User Stories
+Based on the research and goal development above I created a list of user stories.
+I felt that the quiz was most likely to be something that a visitor used once, rather than repeatedly, as it would likely form part of a bigger website e.g. a tour operator or travel agent site, with a user moving on to discover more about the products offered, so all user stories relate to a first time user.

 * I want to take part in a fun, online game to find out my travel personality and my ideal travel destination
 * I want to see information, images and a map of my recommended destination
 * I want to see a breakdown of my results to learn more about my personality